core-wg/comi/draft-ietf-core-comi.md

 # CORECONF Architecture {#comi-architecture}

-This section describes the CORECONF architecture to use CoAP for reading and modifying the content of datastore(s) used for the management of the instrumented node.
+This section describes the CORECONF architecture to use CoAP for reading and modifying the content of the datastore used for the management of the instrumented node.